Samupietila/AI-Chatbot/README.md

 # AI Chatbot

-This project is designed to create an interactive chatbot using Rasa,
+This project is designed to create an interactive quizzbot using Rasa,

 - **Greeting users**